 Understanding The Different Travel Insurance Plans

-These are the various travel insurance available in Singapore:
+These are some of the travel insurance companies available in Singapore:

 Some travel insurance companies can be more stringent with the claims related to budget airlines as budget carriers tend to experience more frequent flight delays or flight cancellations.